-- A genetic tendency, passed down from one or both parents (inherited). - A genetic tendency that is not inherited, but is a new change in the person's genes. - A structural (sometimes called 'symptomatic') change in the brain, such as the brain not developing properly, or damage caused by a brain injury, infections like meningitis, a stroke, or a tumour.
-A brain scan, such as Magnetic Resonance Imaging (MRI), may show this. - Structural changes due to genetic conditions such as tuberous sclerosis or neurofibromatosis, which can cause growths affecting the brain.
+- a genetic tendency, passed down from one or both parents (inherited); - a genetic tendency that is not inherited, but is a new change in the person's genes; - a structural (sometimes called 'symptomatic') change in the brain, such as the brain not developing properly, or damage caused by a brain injury, infections like meningitis, a stroke, or a tumour.
+A brain scan, such as Magnetic Resonance Imaging (MRI), may show this; or - structural changes due to genetic conditions such as tuberous sclerosis or neurofibromatosis, which can cause growths affecting the brain.